Armoured fighting vehicles of the Irish Army: Churchill tank

-Comet Tank
+Comet tank

 Four ex British Army Comet tanks were delivered to the Irish Army in 1959 and a further four in 1960.
 The Comet was armed with a 77 mm HV gun and 2 Besa 7.92mm machine guns.
 Severe budget cutbacks were to severely harm the service lives of the Comets, as not enough spares were purchased.
 The Comet appealed to the Irish Army as it was cheap to buy and run, had low ground pressure, and good anti-tank capability.
 In retrospect, it was an excellent buy, and would have stood the army in good stead had vital spares been supplied initially.
 However, faulty fuzes meant the withdrawal of the HE ammunition, limiting the tank's role to an anti-tank vehicle.
 As spare parts became scarce less mobile tanks were cannibalised to keep one Comet running, and by the mid-1970s the Comet was used as a training vehicle for mechanics.

 With stocks of 77 mm ammunition, particularly High Explosive (which were found to be faulty and were withdrawn entirely), dwindling in 1969, the army began an experiment to prolong the life of the vehicle.
 A fire-damaged vehicle with no turret, the 'Headless Coachman', had been used as a range target tug.
 This was then given an open mounting consisting of a length of steel girder welded to the turret ring with a 90 mm Bofors Pv-1110 recoilless rifle.
 Metal plates were also welded to the rear of the turret ring to prevent backblast from entering the fighting compartment.
 As well as traversing on the existing turret ring, the recoilless rifle could also be aimed using the original gun mounting allowing finer adjustment.
 The prototype was successfully tested at the Glen of Imaal on 27 January 1969.
 The positive results from these tests led to further development of the prototype being greenlit, including ammo racks and a sloped steel shield protecting the exposed crew.
 The army also considered mounting a second 90mm recoilless rifle to allow for rapid follow-up fire.
 Transforming another Comet tank into a self-propelled mortar carrier with two 81mm mortars or one 120mm was also discussed.
 Lack of funds saw a cancellation of the project.

 The last 77 mm Comet shoot occurred in 1973, and the tanks were withdrawn soon afterwards.
 One is preserved in the Curragh Camp in running condition, and two more are on static display, also in the Curragh, and one in Athlone barracks.

-In 1975, an Irish Army officer writing in An Cosantóir suggested that, similar to the Israeli Super Sherman, the Comet tanks (then in storage) could have a new engine installed and be upgunned with the British 105mm gun.
+In 1975, an Irish Army officer writing in An Cosantóir suggested that, similar to the Israeli Super Sherman, the Comet tanks (then in storage) could have a new engine installed and be upgunned with the British 105 mm gun.
 The proposals were not implemented.